 Hart, the Odessa resident, said she has heard such promises before.
 Homeowners do not obey deed restrictions, she said, and developers turn their attention to new properties once they sell all the lots.

 "Different subdivisions come in and are supposed to be so great and protect everything," Hart said, but it doesn't always work that way.

-_ Times staff writer Wes Platt contributed to this story.
+_ Times staff writer Wes Platt contributed to this report.